Financial Forecasting Methods To Help Predict Your Business's Future

 Expert's Opinion

-An expert's opinion is simply asking an individual or group of experts about the subject matter, which they will give predictions on according to their knowledge.
-In order to make the most accurate prediction possible, an expert should offer opinions without bias.
-From there, business executives will decide if they want to go with the suggested actions.
+An expert's opinion involves asking an individual or group of experts about the subject matter, and they provide predictions according to their knowledge.
+An expert should offer opinions without bias to make the most accurate prediction possible.
+From there, business executives can evaluate and decide if they will push through with the suggested actions.

 Business owners may bring more than one expert to collaborate on their predictions.
-But, of course, it is up to the administrators to decide which expert opinion to follow.
-They can solely rely on experts for future planning, or they can do other methods and consider other factors that may affect the business.
+But, of course, it is up to the administrators to decide which opinion to follow.
+They can rely solely on experts for future planning or try other methods and consider other factors that may affect the business.

 Market Research

 Market research needs large data as much as possible to eliminate human bias.
-This method requires a lot of time, effort, and resources to deploy.
-However, if done correctly, you'll get the most accurate financial forecast possible.
+This method requires much time, effort, and resources to deploy.
+However, you'll get the most accurate financial forecast if done correctly.

 Delphi Method

 The Delphi method is similar to experts' opinions, except it is more systematic and structured.
-In this method, you will still need experts for their insight, but instead of giving them the freedom to make predictions according to their knowledge, they will need to answer several questionnaires until the business comes up with a forecasting model.
+In this method, you will still need experts to gain insight.
+But instead of giving them the freedom to make predictions based on their knowledge, they must answer several questionnaires until the business comes up with a forecasting model.

 Why Do You Need Qualitative Forecasting?

-Qualitative forecasting helps executives make informed business decisions like determining how much of their inventory to keep, hiring more people for their company, or applying adjustments to their sales operations.
+Qualitative forecasting helps executives make informed business decisions like determining how much of their inventory to keep, hiring more people for their company, or adjusting their sales operations.
 Qualitative forecasting methods are also used to develop projects and marketing campaigns highlighting the business's products and services.

-All businesses can perform qualitative forecasting, but here are some industries that will greatly benefit from qualitative forecasting.
+All businesses can perform qualitative forecasting, but some industries will greatly benefit from qualitative forecasting.

 • Healthcare: Healthcare can use this method to determine trends in public health so they can prepare their services for the future.